Can I see a volcanic eruption in Iceland?

 Where can I see volcanoes in Iceland?

-In Reykjanes there is an ongoing eruption that is about an hours drive from the capital.
-You can find a trip there on gotravel.grapevine.is!
+In Reykjanes there was an ongoing eruption recently that is about 30 minutes drive from the capital.
+You can also find a trip there on gotravel.grapevine.is!

 Or would you want to get introduced to the source of one of the largest volcanic eruptions in historic times?
 Then we can recommend a trip to the notorious Laki rift.
 The last eruption in 1783 killed up to a quarter of the population and half of all the livestock in Iceland!
 You can read all about the tour here and after, feel free to book this epic super jeep tour to Laki right here!